Notice of Pre-AIA or AIA Status

 4. Under Step 1 of the analysis, it is found that the claim indeed recites a series of steps and therefore, is a process - one of the statutory categories.

 Under Step 2A (Prong 2), The examiner further contends that the claim recites a combination of additional elements including “…storing a plurality of check images associated with a plurality of transactions between a plurality of customers and a plurality of merchants; one or more processors, transaction database and memory.”
-For instance, the limitation “…storing a plurality of check images associated with a plurality of transactions between a plurality of customers and a plurality of merchants; receive training data comprising one or more training transactions with predetermined level of similarity between respective transactions; retrieve transaction data for a first plurality of transactions between a first customer and a first merchant…” is a mere data gathering step considered to be insignificant extra-solution activities.
+For instance, the limitation “…storing a plurality of check images associated with a plurality of transactions between a plurality of customers and a plurality of merchants; retrieve transaction data for a first plurality of transactions between a first customer and a first merchant…; send…a signal; responsive to receiving the first customer’s approval, dynamically update the crowdsourcing annotation database based on the first annotation” are mere gathering steps considered to be insignificant extra-solution activities.
 See In re Bilski, 545 F.3d at 963 (characterizing data gathering steps as insignificant extra-solution activity).
-In other words, this additional element, considered in the context of claim 1 as a whole, does not integrate the abstract idea into a practical application because it simply recites the step of storing data using a generic computer system.
-Further, the recited processors, transaction database and memory are simply being applied to carry out the abstract idea.
+In other words, this additional element, considered in the context of claim 1 as a whole, does not integrate the abstract idea into a practical application because it simply recites the step of storing and transmitting data using a generic computer system.
+Further, the recited processors, first user device, transaction database and memory are simply being applied to carry out the abstract idea.
 These recited steps merely describe an intangible property of data that does not affect the examiner’s characterization of the additional limitations as insignificant extra-solution activities.
 Lastly, the limitation “wherein the machine learning model is trained to generate the one or more annotations based on the one or more training annotations and on a first level of similarity between the plurality of training merchants and the first merchants” is merely recited to further narrow the scope of the abstract idea.
 Thus, it is determined that claim 1 is not directed to a specific asserted improvement in computer technology or otherwise integrated into a practical application and thus is directed to a judicial exception.

 Response to Arguments

 In response to applicant’s argument that the claims do not recite a judicial exception and are integrated into a practical application, the examiner disagrees.
 The examiner contends that the claim recites a combination of additional elements including “…storing a plurality of check images associated with a plurality of transactions between a plurality of customers and a plurality of merchants; one or more processors, transaction database and memory.”
-For instance, the limitation “…storing a plurality of check images associated with a plurality of transactions between a plurality of customers and a plurality of merchants; receive training data comprising one or more training transactions with predetermined level of similarity between respective transactions; retrieve transaction data for a first plurality of transactions between a first customer and a first merchant…” is a mere data gathering step considered to be insignificant extra-solution activities.
+For instance, the limitation “…storing a plurality of check images associated with a plurality of transactions between a plurality of customers and a plurality of merchants; retrieve transaction data for a first plurality of transactions between a first customer and a first merchant…; send…a signal; responsive to receiving the first customer’s approval, dynamically update the crowdsourcing annotation database based on the first annotation” are mere gathering steps considered to be insignificant extra-solution activities.
 See In re Bilski, 545 F.3d at 963 (characterizing data gathering steps as insignificant extra-solution activity).
-In other words, this additional element, considered in the context of claim 1 as a whole, does not integrate the abstract idea into a practical application because it simply recites the step of storing data using a generic computer system.
-Further, the recited processors, transaction database and memory are simply being applied to carry out the abstract idea.
+In other words, this additional element, considered in the context of claim 1 as a whole, does not integrate the abstract idea into a practical application because it simply recites the step of storing and transmitting data using a generic computer system.
+Further, the recited processors, first user device, transaction database and memory are simply being applied to carry out the abstract idea.
 These recited steps merely describe an intangible property of data that does not affect the examiner’s characterization of the additional limitations as insignificant extra-solution activities.
 Lastly, the limitation “wherein the machine learning model is trained to generate the one or more annotations based on the one or more training annotations and on a first level of similarity between the plurality of training merchants and the first merchants” is merely recited to further narrow the scope of the abstract idea.
 Thus, it is determined that claim 1 is not directed to a specific asserted improvement in computer technology or otherwise integrated into a practical application and thus is directed to a judicial exception.

 Conclusion